About Dr. Angela May Beers:

 To get to know more about Dr. C Michael Smith:

 C. Michael Smith, Ph.D.
 (Mikkal) recent work in the Peruvian Amazon, combined a psycho-educational focus of the power and soulful depth of Jungian psychology with the traditions of Ayahuasquera and Curandera Adelita Navis.
 Those workshops helped significantly with the preparation, experience, integration, and implementation of powerful Ayahuasca ceremonies for Westerners.
 More recently his psychospiritual work has shifted towards Mayan and Toltec wisdom, combining his expertise with Curandera Eva-Celia Solis Arroyo.
-Together they have a retreat coming up Dec 9th-16th, 2019 at Casa De Medicina Ancestral in Mexico.
+Previous retreat together pre-pandemic, Dec 9th-16th, 2019 at Casa De Medicina Ancestral in Mexico.

 Featured Presenter – Jamila Blue